 2. Hike through Split Rock Lighthouse State Park

 You can take a guided tour of the area that departs every hour or go exploring without help.
-The trip down the cliff heading to the beach may be a challenge for some, but you’ll be rewarded with spectacular views of the lighthouse and the surrounding beaches.
+The trip down the cliff heading to the beach may be challenging for some, but you’ll be rewarded with spectacular views of the lighthouse and the surrounding beaches.

 The hiking trails of Split Rock Lighthouse link to the spectacular Superior Hiking Trail.
 This route follows the shore of Lake Superior for much of its length and runs by a beautiful waterfall.

-Gorgeous groves of birch, spruce, fir, and ash trees line the trails.
-Come winter, the landscape of Split Rock Lighthouse turns into a snowy wonderland which adds to the appeal of the cross-country ski trails.
+Gorgeous birch, spruce, fir, and ash tree groves line the trails.
+In winter, the landscape of Split Rock Lighthouse turns into a snowy wonderland, adding to the appeal of the cross-country ski trails.

-This beautifully handcrafted log cabin is located just a five-minute drive away from the state park and offers great access to hiking trails and Lake Superior beaches.
+This beautifully handcrafted log cabin is just a five-minute drive from the state park and offers great access to hiking trails and Lake Superior beaches.

 3. Gawk at aquatic wildlife at the Great Lakes Aquarium

-The two-story aquarium is especially busy during feeding times, so keep an eye on the schedule to see porcupine fish, bullheads, and black crappies in settings that are similar to their natural habitat.
+The two-story aquarium is especially busy during feeding times, so keep an eye on the schedule to see porcupine fish, bullheads, and black crappies in settings similar to their natural habitat.

 Children will also enjoy a trip to the nearby Lake Superior Zoo, where they may participate in several interesting animal activities.
 The zoo, which opened in 1923, features a selection of adorable foreign and North American animals, as well as playgrounds and a miniature railway.

-Get spectacular bridge views of the Duluth Aerial Lift Bridge at the South Pier Inn, a charming waterfront hotel located half a kilometer away from the Great Lakes Aquarium.
+Get spectacular Duluth Aerial Lift Bridge views at the South Pier Inn, a charming waterfront hotel half a kilometer from the Great Lakes Aquarium.

 Watching the enormous Aerial Lift Bridge rise more than 20 times a day is one of the most popular free things to do in Northern Minnesota and is especially thrilling if you’re right next to it!